-Metadata item type: Data Quality Statement METEOR identifier: 563434 Registration status: AIHW Data Quality Statements, Superseded 02/06/2021 Data quality Data quality statement summary: The Indigenous primary health care key performance indicators (nKPIs) database collects service-level information from Aboriginal and Torres Strait Islander health organisations funded by the Australian Government.
-AIHW identified three major problems with data quality: divergence of data among two or more questions, missing data, and inappropriate data provided for the question.
+Metadata item type: Data Quality Statement METEOR identifier: 615756 Registration status: AIHW Data Quality Statements , Superseded 02/06/2021 Data quality Data quality statement The Indigenous primary health care key performance indicators (nKPIs) database collects service-level information from Aboriginal and Torres Strait Islander health organisations funded by the Australian Government. summary: AIHW identified 3 major problems with data quality: firstly, sometimes data that should be present were missing; secondly, sometimes inappropriate data were provided for the question, for instance the organisation may note that the information they provided does not adhere to the standard definitions or is for only part of the reporting period; and thirdly, sometimes an organisation provided data which were inconsistent between 2 or more questions, for instance, the numerator of some nKPIs should equal the denominator of others, but did not.
 Where needed, AIHW staff contacted organisations to follow up and get additional or corrected data.
 Institutional environment: The Australian Institute of Health and Welfare (AIHW) is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
-It is an independent statutory authority established in 1987, governed by a management Board, and accountable to the Australian Parliament through the Health and Ageing portfolio.
+It is an independent corporate Commonwealth entity established in 1987, governed by a management Board and accountable to the Australian Parliament through the Health portfolio.
 The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
 It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.
 The Institute also plays a role in developing and maintaining national metadata standards.
 This work contributes to improving the quality and consistency of national health and welfare statistics.
 The Institute works closely with governments and non-government organisations to achieve greater adherence to these standards in administrative data collections to promote national consistency and comparability of data and reporting.
 One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national datasets based on data from each jurisdiction, to analyse these datasets and disseminate information and statistics.
-The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988, (Cth) ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.
-For further information see the AIHW website www.aihw.gov.au The AIHW is responsible for undertaking the data management, analysis and reporting of information collected as part of the nKPls.
+The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988 (Cth), ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.
+For further information see the AIHW website www.aihw.gov.au The AIHW is responsible for undertaking the data management, analysis and reporting of information collected as part of the nKPIs.